 Ranging/SL Positioning Application Identifier: A globally unique identifier identifying a specific Ranging/SL Positioning application, which can be mapped to a V2X service type or a ProSe identifier.

 Relative position: An estimate of the UE position relative to other network elements or relative to other UEs.

+Relative velocity: An estimate of the UE velocity relative to another UE.

 SL Reference UE: A UE, supporting positioning of target UE, e.g. by transmitting and/or receiving reference signals for positioning, providing positioning-related information, etc. using sidelink.